How to ID Spiders by Their Webs

 - Vertical Webs – Most spiders spin a web that is suspended vertically.
 This increases the chance of catching flying insects.

 - Horizontal Webs– Another option for some spider species is to build a web that stretches out horizontally like a carpet.
-These webs are meant to capture insects as they land or fall off another object, such as a plant the insects were feeding on.
+These webs are meant to capture insects as they land or fall off of another object, such as a plant the insects were feeding on.

 SPIDER WEB SHAPE & STYLE